SAP-samples/teched2022-DT261/exercises/ex3/README.md

       ![](images/50.png)

+   > **Note**
-   > **Note:** These credentials will be needed in the next steps in order to configure the integration in Launchpad Service.
+   > These credentials will be needed in the next steps in order to configure the integration in Launchpad Service.

 ## Enable SAP BTP Launchpad Service and configure the ODS application in it